cscart/docs/en/user_guide/users/user_groups/index.rst

 User Groups
 ***********

 **User groups** can be regarded as different membership levels.
 You can use groups to control access to products and categories, as well as shipping and payment methods.

-Groups also let you introduce multiple pricing schemes into the store.
+Products can also have different prices, depending on a customer's user group.

 Administrator user groups allow you to set various restrictions for administrators—use that to create accounts with limited permissions for your staff.

 The **User Groups** section under **Customers → User Groups** contains a list of user groups that exist in your store.